 Live it, Be it, Teach it!

-This is a fellowship that is open to Family Medicine Residency graduates from and approved Family Medicine Residency only (if you have not done a Family Medicine Residency you will not be able to precept family medicine residents).
+This is a fellowship that is open to Family Medicine Residency graduates from and approved Family Medicine Residencies only (if you have not done a Family Medicine Residency you will not be able to precept family medicine residents).

 This is both a teaching and learning fellowship.
 As a fellow you will be part of the faculty for the Santa Rosa Family Practice Residency.

-- 21 days paid vacation • UCSF Faculty Appointment
+- UCSF Faculty Appointment

-- Faculty Inpatient Medicine Call [approximately 1 in 8 call]
+- Faculty Inpatient Medicine Call

-- OB call may be possible
+- OB Call and In-Patient Medicine Supervision may be possible

 - CME: $12,000/yr